aya-alasmar/reading-notes/class-06.md

 * **STEP 1: ACCESS THE ELEMENTS**
      * SELECT AN INDIVIDUAL ELEMENT NODE :
-         1. `get El ement Byld ()` Uses the value of an element's id attribute (which should be unique within the page).
+         1. `getElement Byld ()` Uses the value of an element's id attribute (which should be unique within the page).
          2. `querySelector()` Uses a CSS selector, and returns the first matching element.
     * SELECT MULTIPLE ELEMENTS (NODELISTS):
          1. `getElementsByClassName()` Selects all elements that have a specific value for their class attribute.